joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5615519/2024/07/04/victor-wembanyama-pitcher-dream-team-roster-psa/

 **First African-Born Member of German Parliament Won’t Seek Re-election**\
-`Karamba Diaby, whose 2013 victory was considered a win for equality, cited time with his family as a main reason for stepping down.
-But he and his office have been the targets of death threats and arson.`\
+`Karamba Diaby, whose 2013 victory was considered a win for equality, said he wanted more time with his family.
+But he has also spoken of the death threats he has received.`\
 https://nytimes.com/2024/07/04/world/europe/germany-parliament-african-karamba-diaby.html

 **The Athletic FC: Should Portugal drop Ronaldo?
 Plus: Ten Hag extends deal, United to cut 250 jobs**\